learning-zone/python-basics/README.md

 Concatenation is joining two sequences.
 We use the + operator for this.

      '32'+'32'
-   ‘3232’
+   '3232'

      [1,2,3]+[4,5,6]
    [1, 2, 3, 4, 5, 6]

      (2,3)+(4)
    `Traceback (most recent call last): `
-   `File “<pyshell#256>”, line 1, in <module> (2,3)+(4)`
+   `File "<pyshell#256>", line 1, in <module> (2,3)+(4)`
-   `TypeError: can only concatenate tuple (not “int”) to tuple`
+   `TypeError: can only concatenate tuple (not "int") to tuple`

 Here, 4 is considered an int.
-Let’s do this again.
+Let's do this again.

      (2,3)+(4,)  # (obj,) is way to declare single empty (2, 3, 4)

 ## Q. What is a function?

 When we want to execute a sequence of statements, we can give it a name.
-Let’s define a function to take two numbers and return the greater number.
+Let's define a function to take two numbers and return the greater number.

 ```py
 def greater(a,b):